 Con: …but they can also turn off other potential buyers.

-There are plenty of buyers out there who are intimidated by the auction process, so they’ll never consider your property.
+There are plenty of buyers out there who are intimidated by the auction process.
+So intimidated that they’ll never consider your property.
 Depending on who shows up, you could end up selling the house to a speculator when you were hoping a family would move in.

 When selling houses at auction earns more value